 Symbols must be employed if the substance can be defined as any one of the following (as shown above): explosive, oxidizer, flammable, harmful, toxic irritant, corrosive, or harmful to environment.
 Containers of hazardous substances should include, in addition to the appropriate symbols, a raised triangle to alert the vision-impaired to their contents.
 Note that this directive has undergone numerous amendments relating, amongst other things, to the marking and labeling of additional substances.
 Accordingly, it is advisable to consult all literature.

-Regulation 1272/2008 introduces new classification, labeling and packaging requirements for chemicals based on the Worldwide United Nation’s Globally Harmonized System (UN GHS).
-It will gradually replace the Dangerous Substances Directive (65/548/EEC) and the Dangerous Preparations Directive (1999/45/EC) – and repeal them respectively in December 2010 and June 2015.
+Regulation 1272/2008 implements the classification, labeling and packaging requirements for chemicals based on the Worldwide United Nation’s Globally Harmonized System (UN GHS).

 Legal Metrology and Metric Units of Measurement

 This legislation specifies permissible ranges of nominal quantities, container capacities and the weights or volumes of prepackaged products.
 Manufacturers are advised to take note that all labels require metric units, although dual labeling is also acceptable.